Bambang, Nueva Vizcaya: Tourism

-Government and Politics
+Government

+Local government

-Bambang, belonging to the lone congressional district of the province of Nueva Vizcaya, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and councilors are elected directly by the people through an election that is held every three years.
+Bambang is part of the lone congressional district of the province of Nueva Vizcaya.
+It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and municipal councilors are elected directly in polls held every three years.